On and Off Campus

 September 23rd, 2014

 Sixth Annual Justice Anthony Kennedy Lecture Series

-Thomas C. Goldstein, Partner at Goldstein & Russell, P.C., is an appellate advocate, best known as one of the nation’s most experienced Supreme Court practitioners.
+Tom Goldstein, co-founder and publisher of SCOTUSblog, is an appellate advocate and one of the nation’s most experienced Supreme Court practitioners.

 October 14th, 2014